kasper/phoenix/docs/docs/api/15-task.md

 # Task

-Use the `Task`-object to construct tasks, access their properties or to terminate them.
+Use Task to construct external tasks (such as running scripts), access their properties or terminate them.
 Beware that some task properties are only set after the task has completed.

 ## Interface